-A project could be a number of things: it might be a website, a section of a website, a series of blog posts, an email campaign, or even a book or presentation.
-You may also want to break a single project into multiple projects in GatherContent.
-This will allow you to have a custom workflow for different parts of your project.
+A project could be a number of things: it might be a full website, a section of a website, a series of blog posts, an email campaign, or even a book or presentation.
+You may also want to break a larger project down into multiple projects to help manage the workload.

 Create a new project:

 Go to your Account Dashboard and click "Start new project"